On the Convergence of Adaptive Gradient Methods for Nonconvex Optimization: Abstract

 \section{Abstract}

 Adaptive gradient methods are workhorses in deep learning.
-However, the convergence guarantees of adaptive gradient methods for nonconvex optimization have not been sufficiently studied.
-In this paper, we provide a sharp analysis of a recently proposed adaptive gradient method namely partially adaptive momentum estimation method (Padam) \citep{chen2018closing}, which admits many existing adaptive gradient methods such as RMSProp and AMSGrad as special cases.
-Our analysis shows that, for smooth nonconvex functions, Padam converges to a first-order stationary point at the rate of $O\big((\sum_{i=1}^d\|\mathbf{g}_{1:T,i}\|_2)^{1/2}/T^{3/4} + d/T\big)$, where $T$ is the number of iterations, $d$ is the dimension, $\mathbf{g}_1,\ldots,\mathbf{g}_T$ are the stochastic gradients, and $\mathbf{g}_{1:T,i} = [g_{1,i},g_{2,i},\ldots,g_{T,i}]^\top$.
-Our theoretical result also suggests that in order to achieve faster convergence rate, it is necessary to use Padam instead of AMSGrad.
-This is well-aligned with the empirical results of deep learning reported in \citet{chen2018closing}.
+However, the convergence guarantees of adaptive gradient methods for nonconvex optimization have not been thoroughly studied.
+In this paper, we provide a fine-grained convergence analysis for a general class of adaptive gradient methods including AMSGrad, RMSProp and AdaGrad.
+For smooth nonconvex functions, we prove that adaptive gradient methods in expectation converge to a first-order stationary point.
+Our convergence rate is better than existing results for adaptive gradient methods in terms of dimension.
+In addition, we also prove high probability bounds on the convergence rates of AMSGrad, RMSProp as well as AdaGrad, which have not been established before.
+Our analyses shed light on better understanding the mechanism behind adaptive gradient methods in optimizing nonconvex objectives.